 This blog post was written by Managing Director of Housing Research, Danielle Hale, and Data Analyst, Hua Zhong.

-You probably know that home closings predominate on Fridays and the end of the month.
+You probably know that home closings slow down during the holidays and the earlier part of the week.
 Here is the data to back up your intuition:

-- Because this ranking was compiled with data that was not seasonally adjusted, we see that spring and summer days figure prominently in the top of the list, but all seasons are represented.
+- Because this ranking was compiled with data that was not seasonally adjusted, we see that winter days figure prominently in the list of slowest days for home closings.

 This analysis considers data from January 1, 2016 to December 31, 2016.